Wayne State University opens Detroit's first Geology Mineral Museum

 The Geology Mineral Museum will regularly rotate the earthly delights on display and host special exhibits throughout the year, according to museum curator David Lowrie.

-An academic services officer in the Department of Geology, Lowrie has worked at WSU for more than 50 years and knows the backstory on each piece in WSU's dynamic collection many of which he has personally acquired.
+An academic services officer in the Department of Environmental Science and Geology (former Department of Geology), Lowrie has worked at WSU for more than 50 years and knows the backstory on each piece in WSU's dynamic collection many of which he has personally acquired.

 Asking Lowrie to identify his favorite specimen in the museum is like asking a mother to choose her favorite child.
 Among several pieces from long-shuttered mines from across the world, he points to a brilliantly scarlet-hued quartz on hematite as one item he's particularly proud of.

 According to Lowrie, the museum will be open to WSU students and future geologists alike, as the geology department plans to host K-12 field trips by appointment.

 The Wayne State Geology Mineral Museum is open to the public from 2:30 - 5:30 p.m. on Tuesdays and from 5 - 8:30 p.m. every Friday during the winter 2019 semester.